esoadamo/thesis/chapters/06 Solutions.md

 #### Security

-To replace the vulnerable Microsoft Office suite, Synology does offer its Office suite as a downloadable package for some of its models.
-This office suite works similarly to the Google Drive office suite, as it employs its storage format and, as such, requires importing and exporting when working with third-party office suites. [[@synoOffice]] This again presents the possible problem of some features needing to be fully supported by the Synology office.
+To replace the vulnerable Microsoft Office suite, Synology does offer its office suite as a downloadable package for some of its models.
+This office suite works similarly to the Google Drive office suite, as it employs its storage format and, as such, requires importing and exporting when working with third-party office suites. [[@synoOffice]] This again presents the possible problem of some features not being fully supported by the Synology office.

 Next, there needs to be a password manager from Synology.
 Of course, it is possible to self-host a password manager such as BitWarden using the generic Docker container feature of some of the Synology models.
 However, I advise against that, as the family members cannot be expected to maintain a self-hosted password manager in a secure and safe manner.